University of Technology Sydney

 On successful completion of this subject, students should be able to:

-1. Demonstrate critical awareness of contemporary issues relevant to the fashion and textiles industry
+1. Cultivate a critical understanding of contemporary issues and innovative thinking in the fashion and textiles industry.

-7. Develop professional project outcomes while challenging boundaries and taking risks
+5. Develop professional project outcomes while challenging boundaries and taking risks.

 Course intended learning outcomes (CILOs)